 The example can be deployed using Maven from the command line or from Eclipse using JBoss Tools.

-An HTML5 compatible browser such as Chrome, Safari 5+, Firefox 5+, or IE 9+ are required.
+An HTML5 compatible browser such as Chrome, Safari 5+, Firefox 5+, or IE 9+ is required.

 With the prerequisites out of the way, you're ready to build and deploy.